ENI (ETR:ENI) PT Set at €18.50 by JPMorgan Chase & Co.

-JPMorgan Chase & Co. set a €18.50 ($18.88) price target on ENI (ETR:ENI – Get Rating) in a report published on Thursday morning, Borsen Zeitung reports.
+JPMorgan Chase & Co. set a €18.50 ($18.88) price objective on ENI (ETR:ENI – Get Rating) in a research note released on Thursday, Borsen Zeitung reports.

-Several other equities analysts have also recently weighed in on the stock.
-Berenberg Bank set a €16.50 ($16.84) target price on shares of ENI in a research note on Thursday, August 4th.
-Deutsche Bank Aktiengesellschaft set a €15.70 ($16.02) target price on shares of ENI in a research note on Monday, August 1st.
-Morgan Stanley set a €15.40 ($15.71) target price on shares of ENI in a research note on Wednesday, May 11th. set a €15.70 ($16.02) target price on shares of ENI in a research note on Monday, August 1st.
-Finally, The Goldman Sachs Group set a €18.00 ($18.37) target price on shares of ENI in a research note on Monday, August 1st.

 About ENI